-- Add ½ cup of mayo until smooth and extremely stinky.
+- Add ½ cup of mayo and blend until smooth and extremely stinky.

 - Add some baby spinach on top of toasted bun

-- Add meat to searing hot skillet and let cook until brown and crusty.
+- Add meat patty to searing hot skillet and let cook until brown and crusty.

 - While cooking add a good slab of mozzarella cheese to your burger and cover pan until cheese is melted completely.